 Nausea and vomiting may be caused by pain medicines, cancer growth, blockage of the bowel, slower digestion, or high calcium levels in the blood (hypercalcaemia).
 Feeling tired or anxious may make the nausea worse.
-The suggestions listed here may help reduce nausea and vomiting.
+Read these suggestions which may help reduce nausea and vomiting.

 People with advanced cancer may have a dry mouth or a sore mouth and throat.
 These problems may be caused by drinking less or by some types of treatment.
 Learn ways to ease a dry mouth.
 If chewing and swallowing become difficult, it may be necessary to introduce a texture-modified diet.

 Surgery in the abdominal area sometimes causes the bowel to become blocked (bowel obstruction).
 This can also happen if the cancer comes back.

 Because waste matter (faeces) cannot pass through the bowel easily, symptoms may include feeling sick, vomiting, or abdominal discomfort and pain.
 To relieve symptoms of a bowel obstruction, you may have a small tube (stent) put in that helps keep the bowel open.
 The stent is inserted through the rectum using a flexible tube called an endoscope.

 People with advanced cancer may develop a muscle wasting syndrome known as cachexia.
 This means the body isn’t using protein, carbohydrates and fats properly.
 Symptoms include:

 - severe loss of weight, including loss of fat and muscle mass

 Your doctor or dietitian will discuss the best way for you to manage cachexia.
 They may suggest a diet high in energy and protein, nutritional supplements, or medicines such as appetite stimulants.